Owner’s Story: Map Making

 Have you always worked from home?

 I’ve spent the last 20 years or so working in IT for various companies, mainly in offices but with some occasional work from home in recent years.
-This was all from the dining table until recently!
+This was all from the dining table until I bought my Studio Apex!

-When and how did you decide to make a garden building into your creative space?
+What prompted you to make a garden studio into your creative space?

 How did you decide on which garden building/ finish to have?

-We came along to the centre to have a look at some of the ones on show, and with the help of Alison at Malvern, found the one we wanted.
+We came along to Squire’s Garden Centre to have a look at some of the ones on show, and with the help of the fantastic Malvern Garden Buildings Staff, found the one we wanted.
 The style and finish were a group decision with my wife Kate and the kids!

 It’s been wonderful.
 Of course, it helps to have built it in the summer with plenty of sunshine to light up the place.
-We all love it, there’s a desk and space for the kids to study (and a beanbag for the cats!), so it’s nice to be able to share it with them.
+We all love it, there’s a desk and space for the kids to study (and a beanbag for the cats – Elsie, Molly and Teddy!), so it’s nice to be able to share it with them.

 How did you find making the map for a mini travel guide to Shepperton and area?